dreamgrove/dreamgrove/content/balance/Compendium.md

 Pure damage wise with 100% uptime on all of the Phials and not counting in the downsides their hierarchy is as follows on ST:

-- [Iced Phial of Corrupting Rage](https://www.wowhead.com/item=191329/iced-phial-of-corrupting-rage) Default phial, only swap if damage intake is too high during a fight
+- [Iced Phial of Corrupting Rage](https://www.wowhead.com/item=191329/iced-phial-of-corrupting-rage): Default phial unless the fight has too high damage intake or you are at risk of dying.
-- [Phial of Static Empowerment](https://www.wowhead.com/item=191338/phial-of-static-empowerment), has ~92% of the value of Corrupting Rage Phial at 100% uptime.
+- [Phial of Static Empowerment](https://www.wowhead.com/item=191338/phial-of-static-empowerment): Has ~92% of the value of Corrupting Rage Phial at 100% uptime.
-- [Phial of Charged Isolation](https://www.wowhead.com/item=191332/phial-of-charged-isolation), has ~90% of the value of Corrupting Rage Phial at 100% uptime.
+- [Phial of Charged Isolation](https://www.wowhead.com/item=191332/phial-of-charged-isolation): Has ~90% of the value of Corrupting Rage Phial at 100% uptime.
-- [Phial of Elemental Chaos](https://www.wowhead.com/item=191359/phial-of-elemental-chaos), has the same value as Corrupting Rage at 60% uptime.
+- [Phial of Elemental Chaos](https://www.wowhead.com/item=191359/phial-of-elemental-chaos): Has the same value as Corrupting Rage at 60% uptime.
-- [Phial of Tepid Versatility](https://www.wowhead.com/item=191341/phial-of-tepid-versatility), same as the Elemental one, only that vers is more often better during progress than the random stats because of the DR it provides.
+- [Phial of Tepid Versatility](https://www.wowhead.com/item=191341/phial-of-tepid-versatility): Same as the Elemental one, only that vers is more often better during progress than the random stats because of the DR it provides.
-- [Phial of Glacial Fury](https://www.wowhead.com/item=191335/phial-of-glacial-fury), after nerfs this Phial should never be used.
+- [Phial of Glacial Fury](https://www.wowhead.com/item=191335/phial-of-glacial-fury): This Phial should never be used.

 **AoE**: